eugene-eeo/hydra/README.md

     }

 Think of the `match` array as a big switch statement; each element in the array (the matcher) contains an event and regex.
-The first matcher which regex matches the line would have have it's event emitted.
+The output of the process is processed line-by-line; The first matcher whice regex matches the line has its event emitted.
 Thus the order of the matchers is important.
-If the `match` array is empty, then *hydra* simply forwards all output from the process, line by line to listening clients.
+If the `match` array is empty, then all output from the process is forwarded line by line to all clients.

 Then we can have a little bash script that runs in the background and monitors these events: